 DYNO Mapper is available monthly or annually—with plans starting at $40 per month for 1,000 keyword phrases and unlimited domains tracked daily, per device, and location.
 Each package allows for unlimited users but differs in the number of sites, pages, and keywords you can monitor.

-SEO Profiler was very nearly our second choice, because like DYNO Mapper and SE Ranking it provides so much more than just keyword tracking.
+SEO Profiler was our second choice, because like DYNO Mapper it provides so much more than just keyword tracking.
 Although it doesn’t have as many features as our first and second recommendations, SEO Profiler is incredibly easy to use and integrates Google Analytics, in addition to a few of the other functions.

 There are two primary tools utilized by SEO Profiler that puts it ahead of the rest of our list (at least regarding usability).